xinhe-zhang/xinhe-zhang.github.io/README.md

 This is Hazel's personal website.

 This project is a self-practice website built by Hsin-He Chang, aka Hazel.
 All the contents belong to Hazel.
-Please do not try to stole any images, text or vedio.
+Please do not try to steal any images, text or vedio.